 4) Vision and Mission

 The sales leadership creates a vision for others to follow.
 The leaders not only create a vision but are responsible for making their people adopt this vision and work towards it.
 This quote illustrates what a leader is all about: “My definition of leadership is this: The capacity and the will to rally men and women to a common purpose and the character which inspires confidence.” —General Montgomery.
 Sales leaders are far more important characters when it comes to long-term goals.

 5) Leaders need to be Developed

 While there’s no doubt there are certain qualities that make a leader, nowhere does it say that these qualities cannot be developed over time.
-I believe that the leader can be developed.
+I believe that a leader can be developed.

 The key to developing great leaders is to mentor and coach them.
 By using internal and external mentors who can impart their knowledge and experience you can accelerate the development of your top managers.

 Of managers and leaders, leaders venture where managers don’t; they’re more willing to take risks and also have sharpened and honed their instincts to excel at achieving business goals.
 Leaders do not limit themselves to one task they have a role in all aspects of the business from creating a vision to motivating and energizing sales reps to achieve this vision.
 While the leaders create strategies for implementation, managers direct resources and monitor implementation of strategies to ensure that the vision of the leaders can be realized efficiently.

 In essence, sales leadership is critical to both the short term and long term success of your business.
 Without great sales leaders, businesses would suffer.
 Make sure you are developing your sales managers into great leaders.